tableau/mobile-app-bootstrap-cordova/README.md

 1. The 'View Data' option in tooltip overrides the current view of the app.
 To avoid this issue, disable the tooltip by appending the parameter ':tooltip=n' to the end of the viz urls.
 2. No error handling for user with valid credentials but incorrect permissions for viewing the vizzes.
 3. Device rotation does not work.
 This is unfortunately a Cordova bug but can be fixed by updating the plist settings in Xcode to allow rotation.
-3. The app does not support offline.
+3. The app does not support offline content.

 <a name="support"/>
 # Support
 -----------------

 This collection is not officially 'blessed' by Tableau Engineering or Support.
 What does that mean?
-We didn't have a qa team test it.
+We didn't have a QA team test it.
 It's a tool for learning how to embed vizzes inside a mobile application.
 You should not expect that there are 0 bugs.

-If you have problems getting it to work, feel free to email us with questions, but we won't promise quick responses.
+If you have problems getting it to work, feel free to email us with questions, but we can't promise quick responses.

-A standard disclaimer: TableauSampleApp is made available AS-IS with no support and no warranty whatsoever.
+A standard disclaimer: mobile-app-bootstrap is made available AS-IS with no support and no warranty whatsoever.
 Despite efforts to write good and useful code there may be bugs that cause unexpected and undesirable behavior.
 The software is strictly “use at your own risk.”

 The good news: This is intended to be a self-service tool.
 You are free to modify it in any way to meet your needs.